 5) DON’T get a secured loan

-If you need to borrow a lot of money, then the only way you may be able to do this is with a secured loan.
+If you need to borrow a lot of money, then the only way you may be able to do this is with a secured loan on your house.
 Don’t do this!
 It is almost always a big mistake:

 - if you have financial problems in a year or two – perhaps one of you loses their job or becomes ill – then there are ways of handling unsecured debts.
 If you have turned your unsecured debts into secured loans, then you may lose your house.